Phonological awareness

 Phonological awareness is a critical skill for all students’ literacy development and a predictor of later reading and spelling success.
 Phonological awareness refers to oral language and is the understanding of the different ways that language can be broken down into smaller parts.

-Phonological awareness consists of five subskills beginning with word, syllable, onset/rime awareness, moving to the more complex subskills of basic and advanced phonemic awareness.
+Phonological awareness consists of 5 subskills beginning with word, syllable, onset/rime awareness, moving to the more complex subskills of basic and advanced phonemic awareness.

-You can watch a video which explains the definition of phonological awareness and learn about the subskills.
+The following video explains the definition of phonological awareness and learn about the subskills.

 What is phonological awareness?